Juan Ramón Paredes: Once Municipal

-Other Coaching Duties
+Other coaching duties

-In October 2009 he replaced Victor Girón at Fuerte Aguilares and in May 2010 Paredes signed up with fellow Second division side Municipal Limeño for the remainder of the 2010 Clausura season.
+In October 2009 Paredes replaced Victor Girón at Fuerte Aguilares and in May 2010 Paredes signed up with fellow Second division side Municipal Limeño for the remainder of the 2010 Clausura season.
 In October 2010 he joined Atlético Marte, replacing Luis Guevara Mora who was moved upstairs to become Director of Sports.

 Alianza

 Paredes was given again coaching duties in Alianza after the team lost the clásico against Águila at home.
 Paredes replaced interim coach Cárcamo Batres.